 How To Be Smart While Spending the Minimum Spend Requirement To Claim a Credit Card Bonus

-Earlier this month, Chase Sapphire Preferred was offering 100,000 bonus points (currently 80,000 points after $4,000 spent within the first 3 months), said John Eringman, a personal finance coach whose 1.2 million combined Tiktok and Instagram followers know him as johnefinance.
+In 2021, Chase Sapphire Preferred was offering 100,000 bonus points (currently 80,000 points after $4,000 spent within the first 3 months), said John Eringman, a personal finance coach whose 1.2 million combined Tiktok and Instagram followers know him as johnefinance.
 “It [was] the largest credit card bonus I’ve ever seen.”
-Now, it is set at 60,000 bonus points, which is still a pretty hefty amount worth $1,000 in value.
+Now, it is set at 80,000 bonus points, which is still a pretty hefty amount worth $1,000 in value.

 But there’s a catch — to get the cash, you have to make $4,000 in qualifying purchases in the first three months.
 While that’s perfectly doable for some households, a bonus so juicy might compel others to spend irresponsibly in the pursuit of a windfall.

 Sapphire Preferred is hardly alone.
 Minimum spending requirements baited with bonuses are commonplace across the industry.
 Here’s how to walk away with the bank’s money without winding up on its hook.

 Never Spend Money That You Weren’t Going To Spend Anyway

 The classic minimum-spend trap is that the lure of big bonuses combined with the time-limit pressure of spending deadlines can compel people to buy things that they wouldn’t have otherwise.

 “If you apply for a new credit card that offers bonus rewards for minimum spending during a promotional period, it’s a terrific opportunity to rack up points quickly,” said Laura Adams, a personal finance expert for Finder.
 “However, if you can’t pay off the card balance, that strategy hurts your finances.
 You’re likely to end up owing more interest than the value you get from the rewards.”

 The antidote is to charge only the items you would have purchased anyway — no exceptions.